-Extensive research in hardwood forests shows that fire helps cycle nutrients and reduces the invasion of less desirable fire-sensitive species such as non-native buckthorn, native hazel and ironwood.
-Fire can also improve the vigor of the fire-dependent plants more characteristic of these fire-dependent systems.
+Extensive research shows that fire helps cycle nutrients and reduces the invasion of less desirable fire-sensitive species such as non-native buckthorn and native cedar trees.
+Fire can also improve the vigor of native grasses and flowers that evolved with fire.

 Changes brought on by the fire can create habitat that draws an influx of new species, while other species may decline in response to the changed environment.
 Burned trees can provide shelter for small animals and an abundant food source for wood-boring insects such as ants, beetles and wasps.
 While the post-burn conditions may be less hospitable to some nesting birds, they may help others to thrive by meeting their specific habitat, food source and nesting requirements.
 For example, a 1995 study in California showed that nests located within a burn zone had a success rate 15% higher than in the unburned habitat.
 In this way, prescribed burns can help increase biodiversity by providing food and shelter for a changing variety of wildlife.